 “This is NOT working!”
-Mrs. Y exclaimed in an exasperated manner.
+Mrs. Y (alias for confidentiality purposes) exclaimed in an exasperated manner.

 It had been barely 20 minutes into her session, her first session with me, and her very first therapy session in her life, before she unleashed her wrath on me.
 I could not understand anything about Mrs. Y from her dramatic monologue aside from the fact that she was spewing out her resentment towards her husband for being duped into carrying more than $100K in debt and her frustration that she could not live a life well beyond her means without exacerbating her family’s financial woes.